syabiz/Pastella-Wallet-Generator/README.md

-# 🌸 Pastella Wallet Generator
+# 🌸 Pastella Wallet Generator HTML

 A client-side wallet generator for the **[Pastella (PAS)](https://pastella.org)** cryptocurrency — runs entirely in your browser with no data sent to any server.